openhab/openhab-addons/bundles/org.openhab.binding.miio/README.base.md

 Note: Suggest to use the cloud communication only for devices that require it.
 It is unknown at this time if Xiaomi has a rate limit or other limitations on the cloud usage. e.g. if having many devices would trigger some throttling from the cloud side.
 Note2: communications parameter is not available for lumi devices.
-Lumi devices take the parameter from the bridge/gateway
+Lumi devices communicate using the bridge/gateway.

 ### Example Thing file